radiantlogic-v8/documentation-new/documentation/configuration/synchronization/connector-properties.md

 ## Overview

-Some properties are common to all event listeners and some are specific to the data source and type of detection method used.
+Some properties are [common](#Common-properties-for-all-Event-Listeners) to all event listeners and some are specific to the data source and type of detection method used.
+Data source types and their specific properties are described after the common ones.

 Some other aspects that are common to managing event listeners is viewing and managing cursors, and understanding message size.